My Account

 Germany

 How it sings and laughs.
-Ah yes, the carnival.
-But Mainz also has its pleasantly sober sides.
+Ah, yes, carnival.
+But Mainz also has its pleasantly sober side.
 The imposing town hall made of natural stone is a statement.
 Large louvres keep the sun – and the sweat – off the officers.
-It was built in the 1970s by the world-famous architect Arne Jacobsen.
+It was built in the 1970s by world-famous architect Arne Jacobsen.
 And another exciting detail for architecture fans and those interested in the city’s history is also the new synagogue.
-Playful shapes, straight lines, green glazed ceramics on the façade.
+Playful shapes, straight lines, green-glazed ceramics on the façade.
 Highly modern – a visible sign of a Jewish community that looks back on a 1000-year history in Mainz.
 A highlight for river cruisers is also the Museum of Ancient Navigation.
 It is located in a listed locomotive hall and shows exciting models and constructions – from canoes to battleships.
-Now a stroll through the large weekly market, a chat with vintners who also sell there – and there it is again: the cheerfulness so prevalent in Mainz.
+Stroll through the large weekly market and chat with vintners who also sell there – and there it is again: the cheerfulness so prevalent in Mainz.

 Koblenz